Score-based Scheduling Model

 Should I still apply for absences on Roadrunner to avoid no-show?

-Under the new scoring set-up, "no-show" is no longer one of the scoring components since the Planned VS Actual Hours will already take into consideration your attendance - every minute you attend the shift you have taken will be counted on your Planned VS Actual Hours score.
+Under the new scoring set-up, "no-show" is no longer one of the scoring components since the Actual VS Planned Hours will already take into consideration your attendance.

 For employed couriers, regardless of PAID or UNPAID absences, you are still required to apply for absences.

-Kindly note that if you fail to attend your shift, even if your absences are being accepted, your Planned VS Actual Hours will still be affected since you attended 0 minutes of your shift.
+Kindly note that if you fail to attend your shift, even if your absences are being accepted, your Actual VS Planned Hours will still be affected since you attended 0 minutes of your shift.
 But as an employee, you are required to follow our company policy by applying for absences.